aixplain/video-dubbing/README.md

 You may start a new job or choose a previously started job.
 Each job has a separate folder that stores the relevant data.

 **Subtitling**: The app allows you to `upload a video file` directly.
 Alternatively, you can also provide a `public Dropbox link` to the video file starting with "**[https://www.dropbox.com](https://www.dropbox.com/)**".
 The app will automatically download the video from Dropbox.
-The processing starts by uploading file to S3 in specified bucket and folder, and generating subtitles for the source video using the selected aiXplain pipeline.
+The processing starts by uploading file to S3, and generating subtitles for the source video using the selected aiXplain pipeline.
 The subtitle pipeline is triggered and run asynchronously, the status of which reflects in the app.

 **Subtitle translation**: Once, subtitles are generated, based on the user choice, the subtitles are then translated to the target language using the `ChatGPT` model from the `aiXplain` platform.
 As a recent advancement in the domain of Large Language Models, ChatGPT has demonstrated exceptional performance in translation tasks when provided with well-crafted prompts.
 It also offers the capability to incorporate supplementary contextual information into the prompts, thereby enhancing the quality of the translation.